 A typical dishwasher uses about 600 kWh per year, with a cost of around $50 per year.
 Some people believe that dishwashers are unnecessary energy-hoarders.
 Why bother with a machine when you can wash dishes by hand?
 The truth is that a dishwasher uses uses 37 percent less water for one load of dishes than if you washed those dishes in the sink.
 Of course, your dishwasher is most efficient if you run it only when it's full.
 To get the most out of your dishwasher, turn off the "heat dry" option and use "air dry" instead.
 Use energy-saving cycles like "short wash" to save more water and energy.
 And, if possible, try not to install your dishwasher near your fridge.
 The heat and moisture from the dishwasher will actually make your fridge work harder to stay cool.

-For more information on saving money and energy, check out the links on the next page.
+For more information on saving money and energy, check out the links below.

 - "About ENERGY STAR."
 Energystar.gov.
 2010.
 (June 30, 2010) http://www.energystar.gov/index.cfm?c=about.ab_index

 - "Dishwashers."
 Consumer Energy Center.
 2010.
 (June 30, 2010) http://www.consumerenergycenter.org/home/appliances/dishwashers.html

 - "Dryers."
 Consumer Energy Center.
 2010.
 (June 30, 2010) http://www.consumerenergycenter.org/home/appliances/dryers.html